 Then we deny access to the ECR itself:

-Can you tell which change will fail to apply because it blocks the root user and all our admins?
+Can you tell which change will break because it blocks the root user and all our admins?

 The Old Way